 Yes, relational responsibilities are multi-directional, regardless of the role you have or the position you hold.

-“The project would have been done on time, but Cathy didn’t provide the data until two days before it was due.”
+“We would have completed the project on time, but Cathy didn’t provide the data until two days before it was due.”

 This manager is using a victim mindset, demonstrating that they are at the mercy of others’ actions.
 He understands only the one-sided responsibility (i.e., Cathy was responsible for providing data in a more timely fashion), but is not aware that the nature of responsibility is relational and goes both ways.